ritvikindupuri/GlyphBreaker/README.md

 -   **OpenAI API Keys** and **Ollama Base URLs** are **not** stored in the `.env` file.
 -   You must enter them directly into the UI's "API Keys" section.
--   These credentials are stored in-memory for your current session only and are **never** saved permanently.
+-   These credentials are stored only in your browser's local storage.

 ### Using Ollama (Local Models)